aarongoin/react-sticky/README.md

 ### Options

+The sticky component has an optional boolean prop 'jank'.
+This defaults to false, and a phantom node is created in place of your component (in it's original place in the document flow) to eliminate document repositioning when stickyness is activated.

 In the event that you wish to override the style rules applied, simply pass in the style object as a prop:

 app.jsx